Estimated reading time: 5 minutes

 6. Facilities Management

-Visitors and members like to gather in a clean, maintained, and aesthetically appealing atmosphere.
+Visitors and members appreciate gathering in a clean, well-maintained, and aesthetically pleasing atmosphere.

 Consequently, whether a church rents temporary building space or has a full-blown campus, managing the upkeep and maintenance of ministry facilities is crucial.